Learning Relational Causal Models with Cycles through Relational Acyclification: Experiments

 \subsection{Results}

 Figure \ref{fig:recalls} shows the comparison of $d$-RCD and $\sigma$-RCD based on \textit{isPossibleAncestor} (top row) and \textit{isPossibleCycle} (bottom row) queries on synthetically generated relational models.
 The columns represent the increased number of entity types (left to right).
-The x-axis shows the number of dependencies and y-axis shows recall values.
+The x-axis shows the number of dependencies and y-axis shows F1-scores.
 In the leftmost column, we see the results for single entity models.
 The top left and bottom left figures are equivalent to running the PC algorithm with $d$- and $\sigma$-separation oracles respectively.
 The rest of the figures represent proper relational models.
-As expected, we see 100\% recall for $\sigma$-RCD in all these plots.
-However, the result for $d$-RCD shows some intuitive patterns.
-For a single entity, $d$-RCD suffers most for 6 and 8 dependencies and get relatively better recalls on lower and higher extremes in x-axis.
-On the other hand, for multiple entity relational models, we see a general upward trend from left to right which is intuitive since higher number of dependencies makes the models increasingly denser.
-The difference in the trend between non-relational and relational cases for the low number of dependencies is due to the nature of relational data.
-Because of multiple entities and overlapping relational paths, there are usually more nodes in a \sagg{} than a DCG with the same number of dependencies.
+In the top row, we see perfect F1-score for $\sigma$-RCD for relational models.
+However, for single entity models, F1-score is slightly lower than $d$-RCD.
+However, we recorded 100\% recall for $\sigma$-RCD.
+We see a general upward trend from left to right which is intuitive since higher number of dependencies make the models increasingly denser.
+On the other hand, for isPossibleCycle query the trend is generally downward since denser models make the identification harder.

 Figure \ref{fig:rules} shows the percentage of orientation rules used for $d$-RCD (top row) and $\sigma$-RCD (bottom row).
 The leftmost column refers to the single entity case where no RBO is in effect.
 We can see some subtle differences in the distribution of rules for $d$-RCD and $\sigma$-RCD.
 For the small number of dependencies (i.e. 4) only CD (collider detection) rule activates with $\sigma$-RCD where $d$-RCD utilizes both CD and KNC (known non-collider).
 The increased number of dependencies shows the difference in the overall distribution.
 For the middle and right column, a significant difference is seen in the percentage of times rule MR3 (Meek rule 3) is executed for $\sigma$-RCD compared to $d$-RCD.
 These differences indicate that the algorithms learn fundamentally different structures.